AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/03-recast-atlas.md

 The model has four free parameters: the mass of the particles _m_<sub>_χ_</sub>, _m_<sub>_Z'_</sub>, _m_<sub>_s_</sub> and the coupling _g_<sub>_χ_</sub>.
 In this re-interpretation, _g_<sub>_χ_</sub>=1 (as was done in the Z’-2HDM model) and _m_<sub>_χ_</sub>=200 GeV.
 Then, the signal grid is given by _m_<sub>_Z'_</sub>∈[500, 3000] GeV in steps of 500 GeV and _m_<sub>_s_</sub>∈[50, 110] GeV in steps of 20 GeV, resulting in a total of 24 points.

 ## Running
-There are two ways to run `recast-atlas`: locally or on lxplus.
+There are two ways to run `recast-atlas`: locally (good for testing) or on lxplus (good for actual re-interpretations).
 > ### Local
 > To install `recast-atlas` locally, first setup a python virtual environment in whatever manner you prefer (conda, venv, etc.).
 Then, within that environment run:
 ~~~